iamhriturajsaha/AI-POWERED-RECIPE-GENERATOR/README.md

-# 😋 AI-RECIPE GENERATOR
+# 😋 AI-Powered Recipe Generator

-This project combines the power of AI models from Hugging Face, LangChain, and OpenAI to create a seamless cooking assistant.
-With this tool, you can input an image of a dish, generate a detailed recipe, and listen to audio instructions for an enhanced cooking experience.
+This project combines the power of AI models from Hugging Face, LangChain and OpenAI to create a seamless cooking assistant.
+With this tool, you can input an image of a dish, generate a detailed recipe and listen to audio instructions for an enhanced cooking experience.

 ## Features
 - **Image-to-Text Conversion:** Uses Hugging Face's blip-image-captioning-base model to describe the dish from an image.